ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/faq.md

 - This is written several times in this documentation, but as it causes frequent issues: **do not use `service` or `systemctl` when managing clustered services** - this doesn't matter for services outside of the cluster (`vsftpd` for example), but might cause failover on a service managed by PCS.

-- Make sure you're not currently inside a clustered volume (eg: `/var/www/vhosts`) before restarting a cluster group.
+- Make sure you're not currently inside a clustered volume (e.g. `/var/www/vhosts`) before restarting a cluster group.
 An easy way to check is by running `pwd` or checking the "working directory" output on your FTP client.

 ***